Citation, DOI, disclosures and article data

-Cholesterol granulomas, also sometimes called chocolate cysts of the ear or blue domed cysts, are a special type of middle ear granulation tissue which is particularly prone to bleeding and is a frequent cause of a haemotympanum.
+Cholesterol granulomas, also sometimes called chocolate cysts of the ear or blue domed cysts, are a special type of middle ear granulation tissue which are particularly prone to bleeding and are a frequent cause of a hemotympanum.
 Cholesterol granulomas represent the most common cystic lesion of the petrous apex.

 Cholesterol granulomas typically affect young to middle-aged patients often with a history of chronic otitis media.
-There is no recognised gender predilection 3.
+There is no recognized gender predilection 3.

 The presentation will depend on location 5: